technofocus-pte/iammsentraprv/Lab 1 – Setting up your Microsoft Entra tenant/Lab 1 – Setting up your Microsoft Entra tenant.md

 1. Switch to the **LON-DC1** machine in the lab environment.

-2. Sign in with the username and the password given in the Home tab of your environment.
+2. Sign in with the username and the password given in the **Home/Resources** tab of your environment.

 3. Open a browser and navigate to